gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 author: sarthakgarg
 paginate: true
 ---
-Appa disappeared, his body was there in front of me on the hospital bed.
-Through tears, I recalled the hard truth that he had taught me.
-Despair will disappear soon like it had 30 years ago when I was 17 years old.
+Appa disappeared, his body was lying in front of me on the hospital bed.
+Through tears, I recalled the hard truth that he had taught me, "despair will disappear soon," like it had 30 years ago when I was 17 years old.

-It was a usual Monday morning, sky was clear, and Appa was at the breakfast table, precisely at seven.
+It was a usual Monday morning, sky was clear, and Appa at the breakfast table, precisely at seven.

 Appa was a quiet man who lives in his own world that starts and ends with ‘Coco Exports’.
 A simple business to export coconuts outside Kerela.
 Appa enjoyed his prosperity with considerable pride.
 He always said, “This wealth hasn’t struck suddenly like a visitation, but instead grown it gradually like a tree.
 I have ploughed it with my sweat.”